heartcombo/devise/README.md

 * Is Rack based;
 * Is a complete MVC solution based on Rails engines;
 * Allows you to have multiple models signed in at the same time;
-* Is based on a modularity concept: use just what you really need.
+* Is based on a modularity concept: use only what you really need.

 It's composed of 10 modules: